 Everyone Has Identification Options

 The CIP rule outlines a list of primary and secondary documents to prove identity.
 Primary ID is a government-issued document with a photo such as passport, permanent residence or alien registration card, or driver's license.
 It shows your name, address and residency or nationality and, to be acceptable, cannot be expired.
-Municipal identification cards issued by cities such as New York, New Haven,
+Municipal identification cards issued by cities such as New York, New Haven, Connecticut, and San Francisco for undocumented immigrants, and state identification cards represent other acceptable primary IDs.

 The Federal Financial Institutions Examination Council encourages banks to use more than one identification document because primary IDs may be fakes and identity theft is prevalent.
 These secondary kinds of identification include birth certificates, school ID cards, U.S. voter registration cards and Medicare cards.
 When you don't have a primary document, the bank may ask to see two secondary documents.
 For example, an employment badge with your photo and signature, a college photo ID or a welfare photo ID card, presented with a birth certificate may suffice.
 Banks also have the option of using a credit-reporting agency to verify your information.